strainer/Fdrandom.js/readme.md

 Speed & Quality
 ---------------
 The percentages in the above tables are very rough as js engine performance varies.

-Fdrandoms default method:`Fdrandom.f48` runs at about same speed as Chromes native Math.random.
-On Firefox it runs faster than native Math.random.
+Fdrandoms default method:`f48` runs at about same speed as Chromes native Math.random.
+On Firefox it runs faster than Math.random.

-`Fdrandom.f48` has no detectable bias across over 10^16 outputs and each has at least 48 bits of resolution which are tested as passing G Marsaglias old but substantial diehard test suite.
+`f48` alias `next` has no detectable bias across over 10^16 outputs and each has at least 48 bits of resolution which are tested as passing G Marsaglias old but substantial diehard test suite.
 It has yet to be tested by the most comprehensive means,